 “History is written by the victors.”
-Winston Churchill

 The recorded history of slavery and its impact in the United States has been diluted and misrepresented since Reconstruction.
-Textbooks and other academic resources have presented majority group interpretations of what happened, and now current attempts to suggest otherwise are fueling heated censorship battles across US schools, libraries, museums and more.
+Textbooks and other academic resources have presented majority group interpretations of what happened, and now current attempts to suggest otherwise are fuelling heated censorship battles across US schools, libraries, museums and more.

-Stephen Towns grew up learning a distilled presentation of his ancestors’ history, and he’s now committed to helping raise awareness of what really happened.
-Relying upon extensive internet research, museum visits, reading and other investigations, Stephen first painted the truths he uncovered.
-But in 2014, he had a story to tell that his brushes and paints weren’t up for.
-After months of reflection, his inner muse kept pointing to quilting as the best medium.
-But here’s the catch: Stephen had never quilted before.
+Relying upon extensive internet research, museum visits, reading and other investigations, Stephen began by painting the truths he uncovered.
+But in 2014, after months of reflection, his inner muse kept pointing to quilting as the best medium for the stories he had to tell.

-Undeterred by this fact, Stephen turned to YouTube, library books and most importantly, his childhood memories of rummaging through his mother’s sewing stash.
 As the saying goes, the rest is history.
 And Stephen’s stamp on history is helping set the record straight in a remarkable fashion.

 A mother’s influence